MercersKitchen/Sandbox-Pong-Practice/Part 2 Abstract Classes/README.md

 Tasks
 - [x] Create the template
+- [ ] Build the Pong Table
+- [ ] Build a Ball

+For rest of tasks: Class Communication in Driver (Objects) | Class Communication in Class (Array List)
+- NOTE: Compare and Contrast these driver methods
+- [ ] Bounce in the Table (especially top and bottom)
+- [ ] Make the Paddles, left and right
-- [ ] Make the Ball Bounce in the Table
+- [ ] Bounce the Ball off the Paddles, gets stuck in the net
+- [ ] Ball-in-net triggers Scoreboard
+- [ ] Ball-in-net triggers Fireworks

 ---